Pretty Baby (Tony Jackson song): In popular culture

 The Warner Brothers comedy Pretty Baby (1950), with Dennis Morgan and Betsy Drake, takes its title from this song.
 So does the Louis Malle film (with an entirely different storyline and characters) released in 1978, with Brooke Shields and Susan Sarandon.

 In a 2008 episode of the British soap opera EastEnders, veteran character Dot Branning had the show's first monologue episode.
 During the programme, Dot recalls her wartime experiences as a child, in which her beloved uncle would sing to her.
 She sings "Pretty Baby" into the tape recorder (for her sick husband, Jim Branning).
 The episode ends with Al Jolson's recording of the song.

+The video game Dark Fall: Lost Souls features a clip of the song playing on a tabletop radio near the hotel lobby.

 Lyrics

 Billy Murray's 1916 recording has lyrics as follows: